Michael Obasuyi

 Michael Obasuyi (born 12 August 1999) is a Belgian hurdler.
 He competed in the 2020 and 2024 Summer Olympics He was born to a Nigerian father and Belgian mother both of whom sprinted in their youth.
 In November 2024 he testified in the De Standaard newspaper about his lifelong struggle with autism.

+On 28 June 2026, he lowered his 110m hurdle national record to 13.10 at the Paris Diamond League meeting.